lgatto/2017_11_08_FLI_Jena/README.md

    development of Bioc packages.

-## Talk

-Mapping the sub-cellular proteome
+## Mapping the sub-cellular proteome

 In biology, localisation is function.
 Cells display a complex sub-cellular structure with numerous distinct niches responsible for